dolthub/docs/content/introduction/why-dolt.md

 Existing relational databases were built in a different era of computing.
 Their design goal was to capture the state of the application, and serve it up in a performant way.

 ## Data Has Changed, Databases Have Not
-These databases generally managed "CRUD" data; that is create, read, update and delete operations prompted by human interactions with the application.
-Humans generally consumed the data.
-This has changed dramatically.
-It is now common for automated pipelines to feed data directly into software enabled business processes that operate both with and without human supervision depending on the context.
+These databases managed "CRUD" data; that is create, read, update and delete operations prompted by human interactions with the application.
+Humans consumed the data.
+This has changed.
+Now, automated pipelines feed data directly into software enabled business processes.
 Our data has come to look a lot more like a production dependency, but our databases do not reflect this reality.

 The following are examples of applications that are often fed by data pipelines, or at the very least require input datasets:
 - machine learning models used to make real time decisions